qwertie/LoycCore/essentials/ambient-service-pattern.md

 ---
-title: Pervasive Services and the Ambient Service Pattern
+title: Dependency Injection and the Ambient Service Pattern
 layout: article
 toc: true
+date: 8 Dec 2016
 ---

 Dependency Injection (also called Inversion of Control) is an important technique to decouple classes and larger components of an application from each other.
 If you write a class `C` using Dependency Injection (DI), then `C` doesn't choose its own dependencies, and some other part of the program can do so on its behalf.
 This makes it possible to swap out a service that `C` needs for some other service without changing `C` itself, which may allow `C` to be used in new situations that had never been imagined when `C` was written.